Coronavirus cases skyrocket among homeless shelter population in King County, death reported at quarantine facility

-In King County’s shelters and housing for homeless people, cases of COVID-19, the disease caused by the novel coronavirus, have been shooting up, and public health reported Monday that someone died in a facility for people with no home to quarantine in.
+In King County’s shelters and housing for homeless people, cases of COVID-19, the disease caused by the novel coronavirus, have risen dramatically, and public health reported Monday that someone died in a facility for people with no home to quarantine in.

 The county said it now has 112 confirmed coronavirus cases among its homeless population or people working at shelters or service sites.
 Less than two weeks ago, on April 7, there were only 27 confirmed cases.